Reducing Support Dependency by Redesigning Insurance Self-Service Experience

 Overview

-A high volume of customers (~90%) were relying on the customer support centre for basic tasks such as updating policy details, lodging claims, and tracking claim status—despite these services being available online.
+Customers heavily depended on the support centre (~90%) for basic tasks like updating policy details, making claims, and tracking claim status.

 Problem Statement